June 10, 2022

 White Collar Crimes in Federal Court

-Among the cases our firm handles in the Federal courts, the absolute majority are the cases related to white-collar crimes, such as wire fraud, money laundry, and related conspiracies.
+Among the cases our firm handles in the Federal courts, the absolute majority are the cases related to white-collar crimes, such as wire fraud, money laundering, and related conspiracies.
 What is the difference between the state and the federal court system?
-As it relates to criminal cases, Federal Court […]
+As it relates to criminal cases, the Federal […]

 June 15, 2020